ivikash/dotvim/README.md

 git clone git://github.com/ivikash/dotvim.git ~/.vim

 # Copy to vimconfig file
-cp ~/.vim/vimrc ~/.vimrc
+ln -s ~/.vim/vimrc ~/.vimrc

-# Copy the config to neovim
+# Copy the config to neovim -- Optional
-cp ~/.vimrc ~/.config/nvim/init.vim
+# cp ~/.vimrc ~/.config/nvim/init.vim

 git clone https://github.com/VundleVim/Vundle.vim ~/.vim/bundle/vundle

 vim +'PluginInstall!' +qall
-nvim +'PluginInstall!' +qall
+# nvim +'PluginInstall!' +qall -- Optional

 ```
 ### Note :
-* `In case you are getting errors from Rainbow Parenthesis then disable it from
-from the .vimrc before PluginInstall and re-enable it`
+* `In case you are getting errors from Rainbow Parenthesis then disable it from the .vimrc before PluginInstall and re-enable it`
 * Please ensure YouCompleteMe is installed and running.
+* Please feel free to report bugs and issues.